pablodecm/paper-inferno/paper/paper.md

 in [@Fig:profile_likelihood].
 The expected uncertainty of the trained models are used for subsequent inference on the value of $s$ can be estimated from the profile width when $\Delta \mathcal{L} = 0.5$.
-Hence, the average width for the profile likelihood using inference-aware training,
+The average width for the profile likelihood with inference-aware,
 $16.97\pm0.11$, can be
-compared with the corresponding one obtained by uniformly binning the output of classification-based models in 10 bins, $24.01\pm0.36$.
+compared with the one obtained by uniformly binning the output of classification-based models in 10 bins, $24.01\pm0.36$.
 The models based on
-cross-entropy loss were
+CE loss were
 trained during 200 epochs using a mini-batch size of 64 and a fixed learning rate of $\gamma=0.001$.